spaghettibernie/bettercards/README.md

 Since this extension isn't on the Chrome Web Store yet, you'll need to install it manually.
 Don't worry, it's super easy:

-1.  **Download** the code (Clone the repo or download the ZIP and extract it).
+1.  [**Download**](https://github.com/spaghettibernie/bettercards/archive/refs/heads/main.zip) the code (Clone the repo or download the ZIP and extract it).
-2. Open Chrome and navigate to `chrome://extensions` (or click the puzzle piece icon -> Manage Extensions).
+2. Open Chrome and navigate to `chrome://extensions`, you have to take this and paste it onto your URL (or click the puzzle piece icon at the end of your URL bar -> Manage Extensions).
 3. Toggle **Developer mode** on in the top right corner.
 4. Click **Load unpacked** in the top left.
 5. Select the folder where you downloaded/extracted the extension.